 Million-Dollar Cars at Public Auctions in 2017

-Thus far in 2017, around* 52 cars have been sold at public auctions for over a million dollars. (*Definitions vary, results include auction premium.)
+In 2017 (full year), at least* 221 cars were sold at public auctions for over a million dollars. (*Definitions vary, results include auction premium.)

 - January 2017: 36 – 1 at Kissimmee (Mecum) and 35 at Scottsdale, Arizona (Barrett-Jackson 2, Bonhams 7, Gooding 9, RM Sotheby’s 15, Worldwide Auctioneers 2)